ArenKDesai/Aren-s-Notes/mit intro to deep learning II.md

 ## Attention
 A better way to make RNNs is to utilize **attention**, which consists of:
-1. Identifying which parts of a dataset (image, for exa)
+1. Identifying which parts of a dataset (image, for example) to attend to
+2. Extracting those features with high attention